 How to tie the Marl Knot and Marline Hitching.
 MARLINE HITCHING is used to secure long bundles, such as a roll of carpet.
 The advantage of using the Marline Hitch is that, because it uses a series of Overhand Knots, when force is applied, they tend to tighten down and hold the surrounding knots in place.

 The running bowline is simply a bowline tied around the standing part of the line, while the marl is formed beneath it on the piece.
-A marl is formed by crossing the working end over the top of the standing part of the line, then up beneath it.
+Finish the Marline Hitching off with a securing knot such as a Constrictor Knot.

 Marl Knot Tying Instructions

 - Tie a Running Bowline around the end of the log or branch.
 When pulled tight, it will cinch down to secure the log.

 - Run the rope a short way down the below the Running Bowline and wrap around the log.
 Feed end of rope under the wrap just made, effectively tying an overhand knot.